datacarpentry/stata-economics/_episodes/03-transform-data.md

 ```
 {: .output}

 By default, each row gets a merge code, saved in a new variable called `_merge`.
 Merge codes are useful to check the results of our merge.
 "Master" is the dataset in memory, "using" is the dataset on disk.

-The default is outer join, keeping merge codes 1, 2 and 3.
+FIXME: remove any reference to JOINs

 ```
 . use "data/wdi_decades.dta", clear